 What data is in this chart?
-This data summarizes the survey respondent results to the question "how many staff does your agency / organization have", and "what is the annual budget for your organization / agency?"
+This data summarizes the survey respondent results to the question "how many staff does your agency/organization have", and "what is the annual budget for your organization/agency?"
 What do we learn from this chart?
-The majority of organizations have six staff or less and annu- al budgets less than \$500K.
-Key Interpretation Many organizations run on shoestring budgets and volun- teer time.
-One key function of a larger network could be to direct funding to small, but effective and engaged, organiza- tions.
+The majority of organizations have six staff or less and annual budgets less than \$500K.
+Key Interpretation Many organizations run on shoestring budgets and volunteer time.
+One key function of a larger network could be to direct funding to small, but engaged, organizations.
+Another function could be shared administrative capacity.
 Recommendation Identify opportunities for small NGOs to partner with city, county, and state departments to leverage resources and budgets.

-Barriers and Benefits to Collaboration
+5. Barriers and Benefits to Collaboration